 A CV, which stands for curriculum vitae (a Latin phrase meaning 'course of life'), is a document used when applying for jobs.
 It allows you to summarise your education, skills and relevant work experience enabling you to successfully sell your abilities to potential employers.
 Alongside your CV employers may also ask for a cover letter.

 In other countries, such as the USA and Canada, CVs are known as résumés.
 These documents tend to be more concise and follow no particular formatting rules.

 How long should a CV be?

 A standard CV in the UK should be no longer than two sides of A4.
-Some academic CVs may be longer depending on your experience.
+Take a look at our example of a chronological CV for inspiration.

 What should I include in my CV?

 - Contact details - Include your full name, home address, mobile number and email address.
 Your date of birth is irrelevant and unless you're applying for an acting or modelling job you don't need to include a photograph.
 If you have a professional networking profile, website or online portfolio link to it within your contact details.

 - Profile - A CV profile is a concise statement that highlights your key attributes and helps you stand out from the crowd.
 Usually placed at the beginning of a CV it picks out a few relevant achievements and skills, while expressing your career aims.
 A good CV profile focuses on the sector you're applying to, as your cover letter will be job-specific.
 Discover how to write a personal statement for your CV.

 - Education - List and date all previous education, including professional qualifications.
 Place the most recent first.
 Include qualification type/grades, and dates.
 Mention specific modules only where relevant.